feldera/feldera/docs/blog/2023-07-15-incremental.md

 Notice that we are dealing with two different kinds of structures: the changed objects (e.g., files), and the changes between objects (deltas, or diffs).
-(One can store a change in a text file, but its really a different object.)
+(One can store a change in a text file, but it's really a different object.)

 Let's call these two data structures *D* for data, and *Δ* for changes.
-First we have a *diff8 operation *D - D → Δ*: where use minus for the *diff*.
+First we have a *diff* operation *D - D → Δ*: where we use minus for the *diff*.
 The diff between two data values is a change.

 We also have an inverse operation: *D + Δ → D*, which changes some